Rune Factory 5: Gameplay

 As with previous games in the series, gameplay features the ability to farm and tame monsters.
-Players can also form social connections with the game's townfolks, including ones with bachelors or bachelorettes leading to marriage.
+Players can also form social connections with the game's townsfolk, including ones with bachelors or bachelorettes leading to marriage.

+The game's crafting system allows players to create new equipment.
+Crafting items costs Rune Power, which is replenished each day, and the player character must consume "recipe bread" items to randomly gain recipes to craft new items.
+The player can cook food with or without recipes, though cooking food without a recipe costs more Rune Power than if the player uses a recipe.

 Development

 Following the success of Rune Factory 4, series producer Yoshifumi Hashimoto commented that the development of a sequel was expected.
 However, after Rune Factory developer Neverland Co. declared bankruptcy in 2013, the future of the series was left uncertain.
 In 2014, Marvelous AQL stated that they had hired former Rune Factory developers, including Hashimoto, to develop Lord of Magna: Maiden Heaven.
 Hashimoto left his executive officer role in 2018 and opened a new studio under Marvelous called Hakama, where he went to work on Rune Factory 4 Special and Rune Factory 5.

 The game was announced in February 2019 and was planned to be released in 2020 before being delayed.
 It was released in Japan on May 20, 2021, in North America on March 22, 2022, and in Europe three days later.
 A Windows version was released on July 13, 2022.

-For the first time in the series, players can marry characters of the same sex.
-This feature was not available in the original Japanese version of the game and was added for the global release, although it was patched into the Japanese version later.
+Localization

+Xseed Games, who handled the game's localization, worked closely with the game's developers, providing feedback on how overseas players would likely respond to the game.
+Xseed was asked by the developers to help create a design document for a same-sex marriage feature in the game, which is an unusual amount of involvement in the game's development for a localization company.
+The same-sex marriage feature was available in the global releases at launch, and added to the Japanese version later.

 Reception

-Rune Factory 5 received "mixed or average" reviews, according to review aggregator Metacritic.
+Rune Factory 5 received "mixed or average" reviews according to review aggregator Metacritic.
 It was praised for its combat system, gameplay, and characters, but criticized for its graphics and a lack of innovation to the series' formula.
 The Switch version was also criticized for its technical performance.

 Sales

-In Japan, the Nintendo Switch version of Rune Factory 5 debuted with 102,853 physical copies sold, making it the bestselling retail game during its first week of release..
+In Japan, the Nintendo Switch version of Rune Factory 5 debuted with 102,853 physical copies sold, making it the bestselling retail game during its first week of release.
 Total worldwide shipments and digital sales surpassed 500,000 copies as of March 2022.